Compositional Separation of Control Flow and Data Flow: Composite Computons

-Structurally, a parallel computon consists of a fork computon, two connected computons (i.e., the operands) and one join computon.
-The role of the fork and join computons is to split and synchronise control to/from the operands, respectively.
-Definition \ref{def:computon-parallel} formalises this construction.
+Structurally, a \emph{p-sync computon} consists of a fork computon, two arbitrary connected computons and a join computon.
+The roles of the fork and join are to split into and synchronise control from the connected computons, respectively.
+Formally, a p-sync computon is constructed from a so-called \emph{p-diagram} which satisfies the requirements imposed by Definition \ref{def:diagram-p}.
+Such a composite computon is defined as a colimit in $\textbf{Set}^\textbf{Comp}$ which, by Lemma \ref{lem:computon-parallel-sync-exists}, can always be computed via coproduct and pushout constructions.